wacncontent/CustomizeTool/removeCommentOutput/articles/solution-dev-test-environments-preview-portal.md

 - [Create and deploy Azure Resource Manager templates in Visual Studio](http://msdn.microsoft.com/zh-cn/library/azure/Dn872471.aspx) with Azure SDK 2.6 installed.
 - Create your application using [Visual Studio Enterprise](https://www.visualstudio.com/products/visual-studio-enterprise-vs), [Visual Studio Code](http://www.visualstudio.com/products/code-vs), or [Web Matrix](http://www.microsoft.com/web/webmatrix/).
-- [Deploy a Web App](/documentation/articles/web-sites-deploy) to the environments you created.
+- [Deploy a web site](/documentation/articles/web-sites-deploy) to the environments you created.
 - Use [Visual Studio Release Management](http://msdn.microsoft.com/Library/vs/alm/Release/overview) to create managed, continuous deployment pipelines to release quickly, easily, and often.
 - Request an invite for the preview of [Azure Dev/Test Lab](http://azure.microsoft.com/campaigns/devtest-lab/).
 It enables you to manage dev and test lab environments using templates, and configure quotas and policies for use within your organization.